Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

       SQL Server.
 	- RDS regular costing varies based on AWS region and database type.
-    - For RDS with t2.micro instance in Singapore region costs for $0.026 per hour.
+    - For RDS with t2.micro instance in US region costs for $0.017 per hour.

 - Amazon API Gateway

 	- AWS free tier offers 1 million API calls per month are free
 	- Regular costing for API Gateway varies based on AWS region.
-    - For Singapore region, $4.25 per million API calls are charged.
+    - For US region, $3.50 per million API calls are charged.

 - Data transfer

     - AWS supports 15 GB of data transfer out for free tier usage
-    - Regular data transfer cost for Singapore region is $0.12/GB for the first 10 TB then $0.085/GB for the next 40 TB then $0.082/GB for the next 100 TB and $0.08/GB for the next 350 TB.
+    - Regular data transfer cost for US region is $0.09/GB for the first 10 TB then $0.085/GB for the next 40 TB then $0.07/GB for the next 100 TB and $0.05/GB for the next 350 TB.

 ## References